jmyers7/jmyers7.github.io/_posts/geom-primer/2023-01-18-geom-primer2.md

 where the first unlabeled map is given by $p \mapsto (p,v_0)$ for some fixed nonzero vector $v_0\in \bbr^2$.
 We can then interpret $X$ as an assignment of a nonzero tangent vector in $T_p(S^2)$ to every $p\in S^2$.
 But no such assignment exists!
 Indeed, this is a consequence of the theorem stated <a href="https://en.wikipedia.org/wiki/Hairy_ball_theorem">here</a>.
 </div>

-Here's a few more exercises on parallelizable manifolds.
+Here's another pair of exercises on parallelizable manifolds.
+I bet the appendix in ([^Milnore1997]) will be helpful for the second exercise.

 <div class="highlight-box2">
 **Exercise.**

 1. Prove that the torus $T = S^1 \times S^1$ is parallelizable.
 2. Are all $1$-dimensional manifolds parallelizable?
-Prove your answer. (*Hint*: Assume your manifold is connected, for simplicity.
-I bet the appendix in ([^Milnore1997]) will be helpful.)
+Prove your answer.
 </div>

 <div id="locally-trivial-vec-bundle">